Memory management: Efficiency

 The specific dynamic memory allocation algorithm implemented can impact performance significantly.
 A study conducted in 1994 by Digital Equipment Corporation illustrates the overheads involved for a variety of allocators.
 The lowest average instruction path length required to allocate a single memory slot was 52 (as measured with an instruction level profiler on a variety of software).

 Implementations

 Since the precise location of the allocation is not known in advance, the memory is accessed indirectly, usually through a pointer reference.
 The specific algorithm used to organize the memory area and allocate and deallocate chunks is interlinked with the kernel, and may use any of the following methods:

 Fixed-size blocks allocation

 Fixed-size blocks allocation, also called memory pool allocation, uses a free list of fixed-size blocks of memory (often all of the same size).
-This works well for simple embedded systems where no large objects need to be allocated, but suffers from fragmentation, especially with long memory addresses.
-However, due to the significantly reduced overhead this method can substantially improve performance for objects that need frequent allocation / de-allocation and is often used in video games.
+This works well for simple embedded systems where no large objects need to be allocated but suffers from fragmentation especially with long memory addresses.
+However, due to the significantly reduced overhead, this method can substantially improve performance for objects that need frequent allocation and deallocation, and so it is often used in video games.